A Summer Reading List From a Startup CEO

 Couple Skills; Matthew McKay, Patrick Fanning, and Kim Paleg (2006)

 Triggered by the observation that successful couples have certain skills in common, the authors discuss the importance of clear communication, negotiation, handling anger, and listening in a healthy romantic relationship.
 These are great skills to have in general, business, friendship, or otherwise.
 Couple Skills is a very hands-on read (“You'll need to get involved,” the authors warn: "Keep logs and journals, try new behaviors"), but it is rather worth it.
 Learning how to "make a couple work" is to learn about making yourself work.
-Buyer Personas
+Cover of the book Buyer Personas by Adele Revella

 Buyer Personas, Adele Revella (2015)